 Skip to main content

-Creating a Proxmox VM from an ISO
+Creating a Proxmox VM from an OVA

 To run Media Gateway/SRT Gateway under Proxmox Virtual Environment: